kyleyee522/employee-payroll-tracker/README.md

 * This project was created in order to get hands-on practice in creating JavaScript functions and to familiarize myself with prompts and alerts on the webpage.
 Likewise, this project gave me experience in creating objects and obtaining values from a key-value pair and creating both for and while loops.

+* To try the website out, you may clone this repo or use this link: https://kyleyee522.github.io/employee-payroll-tracker/

 ## Assets

 The image below is the landing page: